Years in the making, utility scale solar ordinance goes to Culpeper board for a vote

 The meeting is at 7 p.m. in the county administration building or watch the livestream at Culpeper Media Network.

-Another public hearing is required to enact the measure.
+A final public hearing tonight is required to enact the measure.
 Proponents of rural preservation plan to be there, calling for stricter rules for the large projects they feel threaten environmental, cultural and natural resources.

 A focus will be removal of the 300-acre size limit from the county board policy on big solar, a document, that while not legally enforceable, will also guide future development.
 The policy will also be up for a vote on revision Tuesday night.